unikent/astro/readme.md

 A **Page** has a **Revision** which represents its current content (blocks), title and configuration.

-A new **Revision** is created every time page content or definition is updated. **Revisions** have a created date, modified date, published date and deleted date and are associated with a single Page.
+A new **Revision** is created every time page content or definition is updated (but not for a Page move).
+**Revisions** have a created date, modified date, published date and deleted date and are associated with a single Page.

 The URL to a **Page** is represented by concatenating its **Site's** hostname and path and the **Page's** path.
 The **Page's** path is generated automatically when saved by appending its slug to the end of its parent's path.